Alpharius99/Locaboo-booking-add/project_roadmap.md

   - **Estimated**: 1.5 days

 - [ ] **Booking detection and grouping**
-  - Detect adjacent cells with same color
+  - Detect adjacent cells with the same color
   - Group cells into bookings using borderlines
   - Calculate booking duration (15min × cell count)
   - Combine text from multiple cells